JacopoWolf/PotatoChatProtocol/docs/PCP-Min.md

 ### 50 - group users list request
-Sent to request the whole group users list
+Sent to request the whole group users list by a client.

 <table>
     <tr>